fedejinich/fcc/README.md

-# FCC - C Compiler
+# fcc - C Compiler

 A Rust implementation of a C compiler for a small language subset, inspired by Nora Sandler's [C Compiler book](https://norasandler.com/book/).